What Causes a Leaning Chimney?

 - Poor soil quality: Backfill soil or soil that expands and contracts significantly is unable to bear the load of a chimney for long.

 - Improper water drainage: If the ground doesn’t slope away from the house, rainwater won’t drain properly.
 The weight of water-laden soil pressing against the footing may cause it to crack.

 - Poor footing construction: Shallow installation, low-quality concrete, or lack of reinforcement can make the footing more vulnerable to the freeze-thaw cycle, which weakens and deteriorates it.

-No matter what is causing your leaning chimney, CFS can repair it.
+No matter what is causing your leaning chimney, Carolina Foundation Solutions can repair it.
 Contact us to speak with our foundation experts today.